 Similarly, WordPress, which has become the de facto standard for building websites, can be easy to use if you find a theme and template you like as-is.

-My 17-year-old grandson, who is already an accomplished writer, wanted to set up a website to use as a portfolio with links to articles and other works he’s written.
+When my grandson was 17 and getting ready to apply to colleges, he wanted to set up a website to use as a portfolio with links to articles and other works he’s written.
 He had never used WordPress before but he found a WordPress template he liked.
-He inserted his own text, images, menus and links, and got his site set up in just a couple of hours.
+He inserted his own text, menus and links, and got his site set up in just a couple of hours.

 What Kind of Website Isn’t Easy to Build Yourself?